 Source: Calvert Investment News Research

-For more information on this topic, contact Melanie Griffiths or read more about important ESG considerations for private clients and practical advice to invest sustainably and responsibly in parts II and III of Melanie Griffith’s ESG series, coming soon.
+For more information on this topic, contact Melanie Griffiths or read more about important ESG considerations for private clients and practical advice to invest sustainably and responsibly in Part II and Part III of Melanie Griffith’s ESG series, coming soon.

 This article has been carefully prepared, but it has been written in general terms and should be seen as broad guidance only.
 The article cannot be relied upon to cover specific situations and you should not act, or refrain from acting, upon the information contained therein without obtaining specific professional advice.
 Please contact Equiom to discuss these matters in the context of your particular circumstance.
 Equiom Group, its partners, employees, and agents do not accept or assume any liability or duty of care for any loss arising from any action taken or not taken by anyone in reliance on the information in this article or for any decision based on it.